Communications satellite: Medium Earth orbit (MEO)

-A medium Earth orbit is a satellite in orbit somewhere between 2,000 and 35786 km above the earth's surface.
+A medium Earth orbit is a satellite in orbit somewhere between 2,000 and 35786 km above the Earth's surface.
 MEO satellites are similar to LEO satellites in functionality.
 MEO satellites are visible for much longer periods of time than LEO satellites, usually between 2 and 8 hours.
 MEO satellites have a larger coverage area than LEO satellites.
 A MEO satellite's longer duration of visibility and wider footprint means fewer satellites are needed in a MEO network than a LEO network.
 One disadvantage is that a MEO satellite's distance gives it a longer time delay and weaker signal than a LEO satellite, although these limitations are not as severe as those of a GEO satellite.

-Like LEOs, these satellites do not maintain a stationary distance from the earth.
-This is in contrast to the geostationary orbit, where satellites are always 35786 km from the earth.
+Like LEOs, these satellites do not maintain a stationary distance from the Earth.
+This is in contrast to the geostationary orbit, where satellites are always 35786 km from Earth.

-Typically the orbit of a medium earth orbit satellite is about 10,000 mi above earth.
-In various patterns, these satellites make the trip around earth in anywhere from 2 to 8 hours.
+Typically the orbit of a medium Earth orbit satellite is about 10,000 mi above Earth.
+In various patterns, these satellites make the trip around Earth in anywhere from 2 to 8 hours.